Perfluorooctanesulfonic acid: Hypercholesterolemia

 PFOS has been associated with increased risk of abnormal levels of cholesterol.
 Specifically, epidemiological studies in humans have reported an association between increased PFOS levels and the total cholesterol and low density lipoprotein (LDL) cholesterol.

-ADHD

-Levels of PFOS in US children aged 12–15 were associated with an increased risk (60% over the interquartile range) of attention deficit hyperactivity disorder (ADHD).
-The importance of exposure timing during development is unclear, however, some evidence has shown that exposure to PFOS during fetal development was not associated with an increased risk for developing of ADHD later in childhood.

 Chronic kidney disease

 Serum levels of PFOS were found to be associated with increased risk of chronic kidney disease in the general US population.
 "This association was independent of confounders such as age, sex, race/ethnicity, body mass index, diabetes, hypertension, and serum cholesterol level."
-According to a 2002 study by the Environmental Directorate of the OECD, "PFOS is persistent, bioaccumulative, and toxic to mammalian species."

 Cancer

 Research demonstrating the association between PFOS and cancer is still ongoing.
 A few studies have demonstrated an elevated risk for prostate and bladder cancer, however, there were notable limitations in the design and analysis of these studies.
-PFOA, another long-chain PFAS compound, has been classified as "possibly carcinogenic to humans" (class 2b) by the International Agency for Research on Cancer (IARC) based on evidence demonstrating an association with testicular and kidney cancer.
+As of November 2023, the International Agency for Research on Cancer (IARC) has classified PFOS as possibly carcinogenic to humans (Group 2b) based on "strong" mechanistic evidence.
 The Division of Cancer Epidemiology & Genetics (DCEG) is currently investigating the association of several PFAS compounds and cancers including kidney cancer, testicular cancer, prostate cancer, ovarian and endometrial cancer, thyroid cancer, non-hodgkins lymphoma, and childhood leukemia.